brymck/pygclip/README.rst

 :code:`pygmentize` to clipboard for macOS

 This utility package is designed to send code through :code:`pygmentize` and save it as rich HTML in your macOS clipboard.
-It can then be pasted easily anything accept styled HTML input like Evernote, OneNote, Gmail, etc.
+It can then be pasted easily into anything that accepts styled HTML input, such as Evernote, OneNote, Gmail, etc.

 .. image:: assets/screenshot.png